 Note that templates can be downloaded from the Createspace publishing site (createspace.com).
 They can be used and are an effective way of filling out your book interior design, but are more limited than the recommended 'do-it-yourself' method.

 When creating your document from scratch, the first step is to decide what size book you wish to produce (called the trim size), and then to set the basic Page Settings of your Word document to those parameters.
-This walk-through covers the initial setup, page size, usable page size, margins, mirror margins, etc.
+This walk-through covers the initial setup, page size, usable page size, margins, mirror margins, etc. and covers everything needed to build a 6" x 9" sized book manuscript.

 Once the page setup is defined you want to set you paragraph styles, line spacing, indents, and before and after spacing.
 This walk-through shows you how to do that.